VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 ### Gravitational waves radiation and merge time

 Once we are all set to run our model, we can add one extra tweak to our computations.
-As we assumed the loss of angular momentum via gravitational waves radiation in our model (the `do_jdot_gr` control), we can compute the approximate time our binary will take to merge.
+As we already assumed and implemented the loss of angular momentum via gravitational waves radiation in our model (the `do_jdot_gr` control in the `inlist_project` file), we can compute the approximate time our binary will take to merge.

 For two point masses $m_1$ and $m_2$ on a circular orbit with separation $a$, the GW inspiral time (Peters 1964) is given by